 These are smaller versions of a typical axe and they are typically around 18 inches long.
 Hatchets usually weigh around 1.5 to 2 pounds.
 In order to chop wood, you use one hand to swing the axe while the other hand holds the wood in place.
 However, you probably won’t be able to chop huge logs with a hatchet.
 They can only cut through a few inches.

 One of the best ways to use a hatchet is for cutting branches for firewood or chopping down small sized trees in your camping area.
 The blade on hatchets is double-edged and weigh about a pound.
 They are versatile and perfect for your bug out bag.
 Hatchets are a multi-functional axe and a popular choice for survival axes.
+Check out our guide on how to choose the best hatchets for your survival needs.

 These are the smallest version of an axe.
 Pocket axes are even smaller than hatchets!
 They are typically 12 inches long and can weigh as little as 1 pound!